 I am a native North Carolinian and was born in Wilson.
 I went to UNC – Chapel Hill and earned a BA in Psychology before attending T.C.
 Williams School of Law in Richmond, Virginia.
 After law school I spent some time practicing family law before joining the staff at Legal Aid of North Carolina.
 While at Legal Aid, I helped clients in a variety of cases, including Medicaid, landlord-tenant, child custody and domestic violence issues.

 After spending five years at Legal Aid, I spent several years at a firm that focused on representing people trying to obtain Social Security disability benefits.
 I am now managing my own firm and helping clients with their Social Security and Veteran’s benefits claims.

 Most importantly, I know what my clients are going through.
 I have been through the disability process with my husband and I know first-hand how long and frustrating the process can be.
-When I am not working, I enjoys spending time with my family and occasionally I find time to quilt and read.
+When I am not working, I enjoy spending time with my family and occasionally I find time to quilt and read.